exitxingling/learngit/readme.txt

-my name is celine xing
+her  name is celine xing
 this is my first git test file haha hello baby so cute